kryotek777/Sacred-Gold-LobbyServer/README.md

 ---

 ## Acknowledgements
+Heartfelt thanks to everyone who made this project possible:

+To Zerisius, DarkHack, William Tokarev, DavideEDN, and many other friends who made all of this possible and supported me along the way.

+To the amazing Discord communities and all the testers - your help with debugging, experimentation, ideas and encouragement has been truly invaluable.

-Special thanks to Ascaron Entertainment for creating Sacred and inspiring this reimplementation.
+To Ascaron Entertainment, for creating Sacred and sparking the inspiration for this reimplementation.

-Huge thanks to **Sacred Tribute**, the **Discord communities**, and all testers who helped with debugging and experimenting.
-Your support is invaluable!
+And finally to you, thanks for playing with us! <3